 Fortunately, the legal system in Oregon and across America is designed to hold accountable the wrongdoers who cause motor vehicle crashes.
 But, on occasion, these wrongdoers take the greatest action possible to attempt to avoid their responsibilities – they flee the scene.
 At this point, the hit and run driver now has more than civil liability to worry about – the driver has now committed a crime.
-In this article we will discuss what happens when a hit and run driver causes an automobile accident.
+In this article we will discuss Oregon hit and run law and what happens when a driver causes an automobile accident.

 When an accident results in injury or death, Oregon Revised Statutes Section 811.705 makes it a felony if a driver fails to take any of several actions outlined in the statute.
 You can review a driver’s obligations in detail with the link we have provided.
 The following is a list of some, but not all, of the actions required by a driver:

 - Must stop at the scene of the accident.

 - Must remain at the scene until all requirements in the statute have been complied with.

 - Must give required information to the other driver, passengers, and any other injured person at the scene.

 - Must render reasonable assistance to the injured.

 Similarly, Oregon Revised Statutes Section 811.700 makes it a misdemeanor to fail to perform the duties outlined in the statute when there is property damage (as opposed to injury).